pauwels-labs/flux-infra/README.md

 - Need to figure out whether Vault will be setup first to provide DB creds or whether Keycloak will be setup first to provide auth to vault

+- Set the proxy config to "edge" to indicate that TLS will be terminated by a proxy at the edge; turns out this isn't necessary? need to investigate

 ## Secrets to automate